Kerry Carpenter Preview, Player Props: Tigers vs. Astros

 Kerry Carpenter At The Plate

-- In 21.4% of his games this season, he has hit a long ball, and 6.3% of his trips to the plate.
+- He has hit a home run in 21.2% of his games this season, and 6.3% of his trips to the plate.

-- In 36.9% of his games this season, Carpenter has notched at least one RBI.
-In 15 of those games (17.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Carpenter has picked up an RBI in 36.5% of his games this year, with more than one RBI in 17.6% of his games.
+He has also plated three or more runs in six contests.

-- He has scored in 33 of 84 games this year, and more than once 8 times.
+- He has scored in 33 of 85 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.